afreed4/User-Task-Management-System/README.md

 - 📱 **Responsive Design** for mobile and desktop
 - 🔑 **JWT Token Generation** on user login
 - 🌐 **REST API for Users' Activity** (with secured endpoints)
+-
+- Create A Superuser using django's bult in createsuper command, use the same superuser credentials to login as a Superuser and access the superuser dashboard

 ## 🛠 Tech Stack